Ontario- Agawa Fall Colours

 Niagara Falls

 This morning after breakfast, you will depart Windsor for your drive to Niagara Falls.
 Upon arrival, you will have a free day in Niagara to do some exploring and shopping.
-Your Travac Tour Director will have some optional tours to offer ($).
+Your Travac Tour Director will offer optional tours to offer ($)- TBA.
+(B)

 Day 5